Table of Contents

-What’s it: Adding value means widening the difference between the input price and the selling price of the output.
-Business activities are basically to add value, namely by processing inputs into higher value outputs.
+Adding value to products requires businesses to maximize the difference between the input price and the selling price of the output.
+Business activities are basically to add value, namely by processing inputs into higher-value outputs.
 For example, a furniture company buys wood from loggers and processes it into various household appliances.
 To do so, it requires manpower and machines to run the production process.

 Businesses add functional benefits to their products; for example, smartphone manufacturers use 5G technology for their products.
 Some companies have also developed emotional and self-expression benefits, increasing functional benefits and making customers willing to pay more.
 Of course, they do it all to make a profit and money.